mportesdev/mportesdev.github.io/_posts/2023-06-23-positional-only-and-keyword-only-parameters.md

 TypeError: add() missing 1 required keyword-only argument: 'y'
 ```

+Interestingly, within the group of keyword-only parameters in a function
-Interestingly, among keyword-only parameters, a parameter with a default
+definition, a parameter with a default value can even be followed by
-value can even be followed by a parameter without a default value.
+a parameter without a default value.

 ```python
 def add(x, *, y=0, z):